Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2018-02-14-preview/types.md

 ## NetworkRuleSet
 ### Properties
 * **bypass**: 'AzureServices' | 'None': Tells what traffic can bypass network rules.
 This can be 'AzureServices' or 'None'.
 If not specified the default is 'AzureServices'.
-Possible values include: 'AzureServices', 'None'
 * **defaultAction**: 'Allow' | 'Deny': The default action when no rule from ipRules and from virtualNetworkRules match.
 This is only used after the bypass property has been evaluated.
-Possible values include: 'Allow', 'Deny'
 * **ipRules**: [IPRule](#iprule)[]: The list of IP address rules.
 * **virtualNetworkRules**: [VirtualNetworkRule](#virtualnetworkrule)[]: The list of virtual network rules.